Protect Forms with CSRF Token in PHP

 }

-Create a PHP CSRF class to generate and verify CSRF token along with expire time.
-This class is main script doing the job of creating CSRF security to ensure form was submitted by same user visiting the page.
+Create a PHP CSRF class to generate and verify a CSRF token along with an expiration time.
+This class is the main script doing the job of creating CSRF security to ensure the form was submitted by the same user visiting the page.
 Steps to implement CSRF protection in PHP:

-- Call the construct method of csrf class to generate CSRF if token.
+- Call the construct method of the csrf class to generate a CSRF token.

-- Generate CSRF token only if it is not already generated and has not expired.
+- Generate a CSRF token only if it is not already generated and has not expired.

-- Show the CSRF input hidden field in HTML form.
+- Show the token input hidden field in an HTML form.

-- Compare CSRF token set in session with the token sent in form request.
+- Compare the CSRF token set in session with the token sent in the form request.

-- If token fails verification, show an error message.
+- If the token verification fails, show an error message.

-The class definition contains following properties is as below:
+The class definition contains the following properties as below:

-While the methods used to create and verify CSRF token, displaying token field are as below.
+While the methods used to create and verify the CSRF token, displaying the token field are as below.

 csrf.php